Officials: 3 killed after planes collided in California – KION546

 Officials: 3 killed after planes collided in California

 WATSONVILLE, Calif.
-(AP) — Three people were killed after two small planes collided in Northern California while trying to land at a rural airport, authorities said Friday.
+(AP) — Three people and a dog were killed after two small planes collided in Northern California while trying to land at a rural airport, authorities said Friday.

 The names of those killed after their planes crashed Thursday at the Watsonville Municipal Airport will be released once their families have been notified, the Santa Cruz County Sheriff’s Office said in a statement.

-There were two people aboard a twin-engine Cessna 340 and only the pilot aboard a single-engine Cessna 152 during the crash, according to the Federal Aviation Administration.
+There were two people and a dog aboard a twin-engine Cessna 340 and only the pilot aboard a single-engine Cessna 152 during the crash, National Transportation Safety Board air safety investigator Fabian Salazar said.

+“We have what appears to be one aircraft operating in a traffic pattern and one aircraft coming into the airport to land,” Salazar said.

+The single-engine Cessna 152 was registered to Monterey Bay Aviation Inc., according to FAA records.
+The aircraft was listed for rent by the hour on the website of United Flight Services, a company based at the airport that provides flight instruction and aircraft rentals and maintenance.
+Email and phone messages left with the company were not immediately returned Friday.

 Watsonville, an agricultural town near Monterey Bay, is about 100 miles (160 kilometers) south of San Francisco.